DanManN/inv_icarus/README.md

 ## Plan

-1. Put two planes in a scene, migrate social forces codes, use SF to navigate the planes to a **goal position**
+1. Put one planes in a scene, migrate social forces codes, use SF to navigate the planes to a **goal position**
-2. Add Obstacles
+2. Add more planes.
+Do the same thing
-3. Add more planes
+3. Add Obstacles.
+Do the same thing
+4. Implement other things show up in proposal

 ## Plans_todo